 Cheap Key West Attractions

-> The price of Key West attractions range from fairly cheap to the quite expensive and some are a better value than others.
+The price of Key West attractions ranges from fairly cheap to quite expensive and some are a better value than others.

-> With so many options, I know it is hard to choose!
+With so many options, I know it is hard to choose!

 I travel to Key West every year, for over 20 years now, and I make it a point to visit several Key West attractions during my vacation.